 2. Deal and Pipeline TrackingManaging multiple deals simultaneously can get chaotic.
 The right CRM lets you:

 3. Automation and Task ManagementTime is money.
-A CRM tailored for real estate investors should:
+A CRM software tailored for real estate should:

 4. Reporting and AnalyticsAn effective CRM provides actionable insights, helping you make smarter investment decisions: